trabe-teaching/post-intro-react-examples/README.md

-# Post-introduccion a React: Examples
+# Post-introduction to React: Examples

 Just install and run: